abhilashkakumanu1/IELTS/band-9-vocab-secrets.md

 20. well brought-up (to bring up children = to raise and educate them in your own moral, behavioural or religious conventions)

 ---

+## Topic 4: Nature, the environment and energy

+### Question - (IDEAS > CAUSE/EFFECT)

+Pollution of rivers, lakes and seas is a major concern for people who seek to protect the environment.
+What are the possible causes of water pollution, and what effects does this have on animal life and human society?

+### Model Ans

+Water **contamination** is a serious form of pollution, and one that can be challenging to rectify.
+There seem to be two main causes involved, and a variety of damaging effects on people and the **biosphere**, which we will discuss here.

+Probably the main factor is the issue of **emissions** from cars, factories and other human activities.
+These emissions contain damaging **pollutant particles** which can contaminate rainwater **run-off** and thus enter the **water cycle**, by transferring through the **water table** into **aquifers**, streams and rivers. **Filtration** and processing are not really viable options for such large volumes of water, and so the water table remains **tainted** with these elements over long periods, as we see in Eastern Europe today.
+In situations where **soil erosion** and **logging** have already damaged the local environment, the accumulation can be very serious.
+The other major cause is accidental or deliberate **dumping** of **waste** products in places outside of controlled **landfills** or **waste processing** centres.
+Even small amounts of abandoned waste can enter water supplies through the ground, often undetected.

+The effects on animal life can be severe, especially for species which are already endangeredby such threats as **poaching**, **habitat loss** and **food chain disruption**.
+Contaminated water can lead to **dwindling numbers** or even potential **extinction**, as may indeed happen to the Asian tiger populations.
+The impact on human society can also be distressing, including the poisoning of drinking water, **famine** or **drought** due to lack of safe **irrigation**, and long-term loss of land as we see, for example, after the Bhopal poisoning **catastrophe** in India.
+Such effects tend to have an especially grave impact on the very poorest in society, with the least resources to counter the environmental effects.

+Overall, we see that emissions and dumping are the main origins of the problem, and that the effects on both humans and animals are **exacerbated** by the existing environmental, criminal or social problems

+### Vocabulary

+1. contamination
+2. **the biosphere** - the relationship between all living things on the planet
+3. emissions
+4. pollutant particles
+5. **run-off** - water that runs from the ground into rivers and lakes
+6. the water cycle
+7. **aquifiers** - underground, natural water stores
+8. filtration
+9. **water table** - the layer of water below ground
+10. tainted
+11. soil erosion
+12. **logging** - cutting down trees for timber and industrial use
+13. dumping
+14. waste
+15. **landfills** - organised areas where waste is buried in the ground
+16. waste processing
+17. **poaching** - ilegal hunting and killing of animals
+18. habitat loss
+19. food chain
+20. dwindling numbers
+21. extinction
+22. famine - lack of food
+23. drought - lack of water
+24. **irrigation** - supplying water to land for agriculture
+25. catastrophe
+26. **exacerbated** - (to exacerbate = to make an existing problem worse, accidentally or deliberately)